yujiezhang0914/DSC180B-Project-Website/index.md

 2) Assessing the fairness of each learning algorithm with regard to different sensitive attributes;

-3) Generating recourse for individuals - a set of minimal actions to change the prediction of those black-box models;
+3) Explaining False Negative and False Positive predictions using Causal Inference;

-4) Evaluating the explanations from those XAI methods using domain knowledge.
+4) Generating recourse for individuals - a set of minimal actions to change the prediction of those black-box models.

 ## 2. Datasets in Three Domains